 How Do You Repair BUR Roofing?

 With proper maintenance and installation, you shouldn’t need frequent repairs.
 However, damage can still happen.
-If you discover an issue with your low-slope or flat roof, you should get it taken care of as soon as possible to prevent further deterioration.
+If you discover an issue with your low-slope or flat roof, you should get it taken care of as soon as possible by a reputable flat roofing contractor to prevent further deterioration.

 The most frequent issue with BURs is flashing that bends or pulls away from the roof.
 Resealing may be necessary in order to repair these open seams.
 Cracks, waves, and blistering can also appear.